Attempts to have the federal "Defense of

 2010 to now: The Edith Windsor v.

-United States lawsuit in New York State.
+United States lawsuit in NY State.

 "DOMA" refers to the Defense of Marriage Act;

 "SSM" refers to same-sex marriage;

 "SCOTUS" refers to the Supreme Court of the United States.

 For centuries in the U.S., individual states have defined who is eligible to marry, issued marriage licenses, and recorded the resultant marriages.
 The laws in various states have not always been fair and just.
 Before the SCOTUS ruling in 1967 that legalized interracial marriage across the U.S., laws in 16 contiguous south eastern states would not allow two persons of different races to marry.
 Those couples who were able to legally marry could always rely on the federal government to recognize their marriages, and give them the same same federal rights, privileges and protections for themselves and their children.

 In 1996, there was a possibility that Hawaiian courts might allow loving, committed same-sex couples in that state to marry.
 This was a major concern to most members of Congress, both Democrat and Republican.
 It was at a time when public opposition to same-sex marriage (SSM) was above 65% and support was only about 30%.
 Congress passed the Defense of Marriage Act (DOMA), and it was signed into law by President Clinton.

 Section 3 of that act ordered the federal government to ignore any legal marriages solemnized in any state if the couple was of the same gender.
 Under this act, the federal government was required to treat married same-sex couples as legal strangers -- as if they were roommates merely sharing accomodation.
 This has denied spouses medical benefits, has required some to pay hundreds of thousands of dollars inheritance taxes, denied their right to be involved in medical decisions involving their spouse, etc. It denied protections to their children.